 SQL ROWCOUNT in Oracle is not related to the state of the transaction.
 Therefore once finish the transaction it returns the affected row count BUT if you ROLLBACK the transaction ROWCOUNT in oracle SQL does not revert to the latest SAVEPOINT. transaction ROWCOUNT in Oracle SQL is still the same But not restored.

-- Return No of Row count if statement completed successfully.
+- Return the number of Row count if statement completed successfully.

 - Return NULL when there is no statement run.